 - 7.1.
-This policy will be reviewed annually by the headteacher, Mrs Chesters and Miss McCurrie the DSL, who will make any changes necessary and communicate these to all members of staff. - 7.2.
-The next scheduled review date is September 2022. - 7.3.
+This policy will be reviewed annually by the headteacher and DSL, Mrs Chesters who will make any changes necessary and communicate these to all members of staff. - 7.2.
+The next scheduled review date is September 2027. - 7.3.
 All members of staff are required to familiarise themselves with this policy as part of their induction programme.

-- Intimate Care Parental Consent Form
+• Intimate Care Parental Consent Form